 Emergency Medicine Advanced Elective Clerkship

-Rotators will work directly with an emergency medicine attending and senior resident and will be paired with a faculty coach in order to maximize educational opportunities and feedback over the four weeks.
-With this high level of on-shift guidance, learners will gain confidence in assessing and resuscitating the incredible spectrum of patients presenting to our Emergency Department.
+Rotators work directly with an emergency medicine attending and senior resident and are paired with a faculty coach to maximize educational opportunities and feedback over the four weeks.
+With this high level of on-shift guidance, learners gain confidence in assessing and resuscitating the spectrum of patients presenting to our emergency department.

 Stanford Emergency Medicine SCORE Program

 The Stanford School of Medicine and the Department of Emergency Medicine recognize the power of diversity and its impact on the future of healthcare.
-To support this, we collaborate with the Office of Medical Student Affairs to offer an exceptional opportunity for visiting medical students to apply to the Stanford Clinical Opportunity for Residency Experience (SCORE) program.
+To support this, we collaborate with the Office of Medical Student Affairs to offer visiting medical students an exceptional opportunity to apply to the Stanford Clinical Opportunity for Residency Experience (SCORE) program.

 Clerkship Objectives